 Furthermore, ignoring all your debts because you have non-dischargeable debts is not prudent.
 Your unsecured creditors may or request to collect unsecured, dischargeable debts.

-You can prevent , including and debt collection lawsuits, by filing for debt relief under Chapter 7.
-You might have one or two non-dischargeable debts that you must deal with after receiving your Chapter 7 discharge, but at least you won’t need to worry about the thousands of dollars in dischargeable debts you were able to get rid of in a .↑ Back to top
+You can prevent collection actions including wage garnishment and debt collection lawsuits, by filing for debt relief under Chapter 7.
+You might have one or two non-dischargeable debts that you must deal with after receiving your Chapter 7 discharge, but at least you won’t need to worry about the thousands of dollars in dischargeable debts you were able to get rid of in your Chapter 7 filing .

 Are You Ready to Get Rid of Your Unsecured Debts?

 If you are unsure whether you have any non-dischargeable debts, we can help.
-As you go through the process of preparing your , we guide you through determining whether your debts are secured, unsecured, or priority debts and flag non-dischargeable debts.
+As you go through the process of preparing your bankruptcy forms, we guide you through determining whether your debts are secured, unsecured, or priority debts and flag non-dischargeable debts.

-We do not expect you to because you are not a bankruptcy attorney.
-Therefore, we have developed a process that helps you determine the category for your debts.
-You complete the , but you have someone to turn to if you have questions.
+We do not expect you to understand bankruptcy law because you are not a bankruptcy attorney.
+Therefore, we have developed a process that helps you determine the right category for each one of your debts.
+You complete the bankruptcy forms, but you have someone to turn to if you have questions.

-If you still are not convinced, videos of our past users who worked with Upsolve to file for Chapter 7 bankruptcy relief.
+If you still are not convinced, see what past users got their fresh start through Upsolve have to say about it.
 Together, we were able to help them eliminate their debts while protecting their property and income.
 They are now on the road to a brighter financial future.

 They got a fresh start to recover and rebuild after a financial crisis.
 You deserve the same chance.
-Start your journey on the road to financial well-being today by contacting our office to begin your .↑ Back to top
+Start your journey on the road to financial well-being today by contacting our office to begin your journey toward lasting debt relief.